 If there's ever a time when there seem to be a longer period of waiting for an update, it's because I'm seriously stressed out over something.
 When I'm stressed it's impossible to think and I'm just going to apologize ahead of time, because it looks like high school has a lot more in store for me before it's finally finished.
 Or it means I have a lot of homework, which is also possible given how the year's gone so far.

-Totally Irrational Fangirl Complaints about my Favorite Books/Comics/Stuff
+Totally Irrational Fangirl Complaints/Opinions about my Favorite Books/Comics/Stuff

 Game of Thrones: I stopped reading Game of Thrones books from start to finish after Storm of Swords.
 The story is addicting, and I still read the chunks of the books dedicated to Dany, Arya, Tyrion or Jon, but there's only so much upsetting trauma I can take. (fuck Walder Frey and Tywin Lannister.
 Seriously, fuck them.)
 It's probably intentional that all these bad things are happening and the story can get so frustrating, but I dunno - I could use a few victories along with the slew of depression and death.
-Plus, I despite Littlefinger's apparent Karma Houdini warrant and his apparent invulnerability.
-And there's everything else, but people far safer then him have died and yet he survives like a damn cockroach.
+Plus, I despise Littlefinger's Karma Houdini warrant and his apparent invulnerability.
+There's everything else that's happened during the war of five kings, but people far safer then him have died and yet he survives like a damn cockroach.
 Ugh!

 Warrior Cats: I never read the fourth arc all the way through - it kinda lost me after Dovewing got introduced.
 Plus, while I think it was a poetic touch that the main series begins and ends with Firestar, he's also my favorite and I don't like that he dies and is replaced by Brambleclaw, AKA Gary Sue that everyone props up as wonderful. (seriously, Graystripe should have been deputy again if they HAD to kill Firestar).
 Plus, I don't get the whole second death thing in the Starclan/Dark Forest thing - how do you kill spirits/souls???
 Also, I HATE who Onewhisker/Onestar turns into in the third/fourth series!
 He was one of my favorites and they turned him into a complete ass!
 Agh!
 Eh, if I write fanfics, they're probably canon alterations in the first two arcs and maaaaybe the third.